Fostering independence in children is an important task for both parents and teachers.

 Children must learn about cause and effect and how their actions will result in certain consequences, whether positive or negative.

-Adults are held accountable for their actions, and childhood is the time to learn that.
+Adults are held accountable for their actions, and childhood is the time to start learning that.

 These 10 ideas will help you teach your preschooler to be independent and learn important life skills.